I LOVE fall.

 - 1 tbsp cinnamon

-- Preheat the oven to 350 degrees Fahrenheit.
-Generously grease a donut pan and set aside.
+Preheat the oven to 350 degrees Fahrenheit.
+Generously grease a doughnut pan and set aside.

 In my freshman year of college I was exposed to The Rocky Horror Picture Show for the first time.
 That year I went to see the live show three times during the week leading up to Halloween.
 Ever since then it is tradition that on the first day of October I turn on the soundtrack and sing, dancing around my house until Jason comes home at which point it always seems that the CD mysteriously goes missing for the remainder of the season.